tomysaman/learning-notes/mac/mac-setup.md

 - Go to Preferences -> Account, edit your account
   - Set auth type = OAuth, protocal = SSH
   - Ensure your username and SSH key values are present
-  - Check out repo using SSH style likes: git@bitbucket.org:centernet/ping-prime.git
+  - Check out repo using SSH style, such as: git@bitbucket.org:your_org_name/your_repo_name.git
-  - Note: if you want you can still check out Git with HTTPS style likes: https://tomysaman21@bitbucket.org/centernet/earthquake.git
+  - Note: if you want you can still check out Git with HTTPS style likes: https://your_username@bitbucket.org/your_org_name/your_repo_name.git

 # Local Dev